MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/engage-on-social-networks.md

 For more information about streams in the Social Center, see [Keep track of live data streams with Social Center](social-center.md).

-For additional help about the actions that you can take on any post list in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], see [Drive business objectives using posts](publish-react-posts.md).
+For additional help about the actions that you can take on any post list in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], see [Drive business objectives using posts](publish-react-posts.md).

 ### See Also